NLSuarez/CS3200-Bee-Pesticide-Simulation/README.md

 # CS3200-Simulation

-A simulation modelling the effects of pesticides on bees and the extended effects on the environment.
+This project is a simulation modelling the effects of pesticides on bees and their extended effects on the environment.
+I worked alone on this project, and modified it from the wolf sheep predation model inside NetLogo's libraries.